dplisek/iOS-Steller-Viewer/README.md

-# Steller Viewer - MVP architecture
+# Steller Viewer - MVVM architecture - reactive

 Steller Viewer is a demo application which shows stories from steller.co.